kwpid/connect-4-ranked-2/replit.md

 ### UI/UX Decisions

 The application utilizes React with TypeScript, styled using TailwindCSS for a custom dark theme.
 UI components are built using Radix UI for accessibility.
-Cosmetic systems include: Titles (Ranked, Tournament, Leaderboard, Shop) displayed under player usernames, and Banners (Default, Shop, Ranked) displayed behind usernames.
+Cosmetic systems include: Titles (Ranked, Tournament, Leaderboard, Shop) displayed under player usernames, Banners (Default, Shop, Ranked) displayed behind usernames, and Profile Pictures (PFPs) displayed as circular overlays on the left side of banners.
 The game board has been expanded to 9x7 for increased strategic depth.
 The UI aims for a clean interface with consistent styling.

 ### Technical Implementations